zhousarah/azure-compute-docs/articles/impact-reporting/CreateAzMonConnector.md

 * Multiple subscriptions from file: `./create-impact-reporting-connector.sh --file_path './subscription_ids'`

 #### [Portal](#tab/portal/)
-Follow the steps below to create a Connector from the Azure Portal.

 1. Search for **Impact Reporting Connectors** in Azure portal search
 2. Click on the **Create** button on the left side in the page.
 The **Create Impact Reporting Connector** page opens

     ![Create Impact Reporting Connector page](images/create-connector.png)

-3. From the **Subscription** drop down select the subscription where the Connector will be created
+3. From the **Subscription** drop down, select the subscription for the Connector
 4. Under **Instance details**, enter *AzureMonitorConnector* for the **Connector name** and choose *AzureMonitor* for the **Connector type**.
 5. Select the **Review + create** button at the bottom of the page
-6. Once the validations have passed, and the **Review + Create** shows no error, click on **Create** at the bottom of the page
+6. Once validated and the **Review + Create** tab shows no error, create the connector

    ![Review + Create tab](images/review-and-create-tab.png)